MagnificentMiles/MagnificentMiles/README.md

-- 👋 Hi, I’m @MagnificentMiles
+- 👋 Hi, I’m @MagnificentMiles from Chicago
 - 👀 I’m interested in Swift and iOS
 - 🌱 I’m currently learning enough to create my own indie app
 - 💞️ I’m looking to collaborate on tools that I use